uniter/cypress-php-example/README.md

 Source maps are supported - try opening your browser's developer tools, search for your PHP spec file by name and stick a breakpoint in there somewhere!

-## Caveats
-Stack traces are not yet fixed to remove the frames that point into Uniter.
-You should still see the correct path and line if you look up the stack to your .php file, though.
+Note that Uniter's `stackCleaning` feature has been enabled for this demo (see `uniter.config.js`), so you should see cleaner stack traces (with frames that point into Uniter's internals removed).

 [Webpack loader from Uniter]: https://github.com/uniter/loader